 For smaller areas, or where budget requires a low-tech solution, use an effective visual scare – just be sure to move it around daily to prevent birds from acclimating to it.
 Visual scares are also very beneficial in combination with other methods, such as sonic or ultrasonic sound units.
 Merging two types of solutions help to produce a multi-sensory attack and increase the efficacy of bird control.

-Koi ponds are a common problem area for pest birds and predatory animals.
+Koi ponds are a common problem area for pest birds, such as herons, and predatory animals.
+This is because predators are attracted to the bright and beautiful colors of koi fish.
+Herons, for example, may stand in smaller koi ponds to hunt for fish.
+They can be deterred, however, with the right solutions.
 To read about koi pond problems and recommended solutions, check out the ‘Koi Pond Problems’ Blog Post.

 Bird Deterrents for Boat Docks and Watercraft